joolstorrentecalo/gitlab-foss/doc/user/gitlab_duo/use_cases.md

 ```

 [SAST security scanners](../application_security/sast/analyzers.md) can detect and report the problem.
 Use [Vulnerability Explanation](../application_security/vulnerabilities/index.md#explaining-a-vulnerability) to understand the problem.
-Vulnerability Resolution helps to generate an MR.
+Vulnerability resolution helps to generate an MR.
 If the suggested changes do not fit requirements, or might lead to problems, you can use Code Suggestions and Duo Chat to refine.
 For example:

 1. Open VS Code or the Web IDE with GitLab Duo enabled, and add a comment with instructions: